IDMNYU/audiolab/docs/rules.md

 The IDM Audio Lab is designed to be an inclusive, accessible space, and a number of our users may have disabilities.
 To this end, please adhere to the following guidelines:

 - Return all rolling chairs to their places pushed into the tables, which are marked by glitter tape stripes matching the stripes on the backs of the chairs.
 There are eight chairs in total marked in that way:

 <img src = "./img/glitter_chairs.jpg" width="50%" title="Chairs marked with glitter near matching glitter strip on a table" alt="Chairs marked with glitter near matching glitter strip on a table">

 - Hang up all the USB cables in the room to their clips to make it easier to reach and access:

 <img src = "./img/usb_hangers.jpg" width="50%" title="Plastic clips attached to various pieces of equipment for USB cables to hang on" alt="Plastic clips attached to various pieces of equipment for USB cables to hang on">

 ## Room Reservation Procedure

 Users of the Audio Lab need to be either enrolled in a course that uses the studio, be part of the synth club, or be working on a capstone / thesis project related to sound, with access approved by Luke and Eric.
 Students in courses and the Synth Club have weekly blocks of time to work in the lab.
-For the Fall of 2024, these times are:
+For the Spring of 2026, these times are:

-- *Analog Heaven* - Tuesday, Wednesday, Thursday, and Saturday all day
+- *IDM Sound Studio* - Tuesday, Wednesday, Thursday, and Saturday all day
 - *Synth Club* - meetings 4-6 on Thursdays, open hours Friday and Sunday all day

 Card access for the IDM Audio Lab is automatically granted for students in IDM audio courses and in the Synth Club who have passed the training.